A Totally Fun Thing Bart Will Never Do Again

-"A Totally Fun Thing That Bart Will Never Do Again" is the nineteenth episode of the twenty-third season of the American animated television series The Simpsons.
+"A Totally Fun Thing Bart Will Never Do Again" is the nineteenth episode of the twenty-third season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on April 29, 2012.
 In the episode, the Simpson family goes on a cruise after being convinced by a bored Bart.
 He enjoys himself on the vacation until Rowan Priddis, the director of the cruise, performs a song called "Enjoy It While You Can" that makes him realize the cruise is soon to be over and he has to return to his boring life.
 Bart decides to trick the crew and the passengers on the ship that the world is coming to an end back on land because of a pandemic and that the ship therefore has to stay out at sea.
 He manages to do this with the help of a large television screen, on which he displays a scene from the film The Pandora Strain that features a general named William Sullivan warning humanity about a deadly virus.

 Treat Williams guest starred in the episode as film character William Sullivan, while Steve Coogan made a guest appearance as the cruise director Rowan Priddis.
 "Enjoy It While You Can" was produced for the episode by Broadway composer Robert Lopez, who also co-wrote the song with the writers of The Simpsons.
 Other songs played in the episode include "Boy from School" by Hot Chip and "Winter's Love" by Animal Collective.

-Since airing, "A Totally Fun Thing That Bart Will Never Do Again" has received generally positive reviews from television critics, being praised for showing an emotional side of Bart.
+Since airing, "A Totally Fun Thing Bart Will Never Do Again" has received generally positive reviews from television critics, being praised for showing an emotional side of Bart.
 Around five million viewers tuned in to watch the episode during its original US broadcast.